Last Updated on Samuel Franklinby

 In choosing where to spend your talent points for a bowman build you’ll be basing it around the following skills:

-- Homing Arrows and Magic Shortbow: Unlocking two new attack skills for your ranged fighter these will see the majority of your investment early after your bowman job advancement for the boost they provide.
+- Homing Arrows and Magic Shortbow: Unlocking two new attack skills for your ranged fighter these will see the majority of your investment early after your bowman job advancement for the boost they provide to AFK gains.
 Levelling these up evenly is the way forward with level 30 a good initial objective before moving onto SpeedNA and returning to these attack talents after.

-- Extendo Rangeo: Worthy of a single point investment as a way to acquire a little extra accuracy and range that means you can save some points invested into STR in your first archer talent tab.
+- Extendo Rangeo: Worthy of a single point investment as a way to acquire a little extra accuracy and range that means you can save some points invested into STR in your first archer talent tab or push a map slightly earlier than you might otherwise.
+Beyond a single point though will come significantly later as you want to start focusing on SpeedNA.